Homogamy (sociology): Criteria for mates

 There are three criteria with which people evaluate potential mates: warmth and loyalty, attractiveness and vitality, and status and resources.
 These three categories can heavily shape themselves around the secondary traits of ethnicity, religion, and socio-economic status.

 Ethnicity can be tied to perceptions of biological vitality and attractiveness.
 Socio-economic status relates directly to status and resources.
-Religious or spiritual beliefs interpersonal behavior; people tend to be warmer and more trustworthy to those with similar beliefs.
+Religious or spiritual beliefs directly impact interpersonal behavior; people tend to be warmer and more trustworthy to those with similar beliefs.
 Homogamy is an unsurprising phenomenon regarding people's liking and nurturing of others who are like them, may look like them, and act like them.

 Homogamy is the broader precursor of endogamy, which encompasses homogamy in its definition but also includes an open refusal of others on the basis of conflicting traits, appearance, and fiscal worth.
 Homogamy is much less rigid in structure; a couple can belong to different denominations of Christianity but this will not be a point of contention in the relationship.

 Religion

 The integration of social science research and religion has given researchers a new insight into variables that affect marriage.
-Thomas and Cornwall (1990) state that the growing body of research is focused towards marital stratification and religiosity findings indicate that the ratio of higher religiosity with in marriage indicate a happier and stable partnership.
+Thomas and Cornwall (1990) state that the growing body of research is focused towards marital stratification and religiosity findings indicate that the ratio of higher religiosity within a marriage indicate a happier and stable partnership.

 According to data collected from 700 couples in their first marriage and 300 couples in a remarriage of; religious and non-religious/ non-practicing, conclude the following.
 The majority of religious couples who attend their denominational/non-denominational church regularly experience a higher level of satisfaction in their martial relationship compared to non-practicing couples.
 Religious couples experience increased commitment and tend to be happier because of the stability and guide lines that religion poses on marriage.
 Findings in other areas of research also support that same-faith or inter-faith marriages tend to be stronger and more prosperous then non-religious marriages.
 According to Kalmijn (1998) there are three resources of culture to acknowledge.